Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Taxonomy of Community Values

 \subsection{Quality of Content}

-The \textit{Quality of Content} category is the largest of the categories that compose our taxonomy, containing 4 subcategories and 41\% (120/292) of all idea units derived from responses.
-It is unsurprising that most community members would strongly value the content of the communities they are a part of, as in most reddit communities, content is the primary mode of interaction with the community~\cite[Pg.6]{fiesler_reddit_nodate}.
-We expect this value to be especially strong in communities that are less focused on engagement and connection with others and most focused on content itself (\eg meme sharing communities).
+The \textit{Quality of Content} category is the largest of the categories that compose our taxonomy, containing 4 subcategories and 46.5\% (677/1481) of all idea units derived from responses.
+It is unsurprising that most community members would \new{have many values relating to} the content of the communities they are a part of, as in most reddit communities, sharing content is the primary mode of interaction with the community.
+We expect \new{values in this category} to be especially \new{prevalent} in communities that are less focused on engagement and connection with others and most focused on content itself (\eg meme sharing communities).

-The four subcategories in this category (\textit{Education/Entertainment}, \textit{Personal Preferences}, \textit{Curation/Recency/Discovery}, and \textit{Spam/Reposts/Bots}) reflect the broad range of aspects of content and its presentation that are valued or disliked by community members.
-Many community members value the curation and discovery of content that is provided by the community through mechanisms such as up- and down-voting, \eg ``I keep up to date with new releases on /r/hiphopheads.''
-The most frequently mentioned value falling under the top-level \textit{Quality of Content} category is \textit{Education/Entertainment}, which reflects the educational or entertainment value of the content, \eg ``[/r/snails helps me] learn new ideas for how to set up my snail care.''
+The four subcategories in this category (\textit{Personal Preferences}, \textit{Education/Entertainment}, \textit{Curation/Recency/Discovery}, and \textit{Spam/Reposts/Bots}) reflect the broad range of aspects of content and its presentation that are \new{liked} or disliked by community members.
+Many community members \new{appreciate} the curation and discovery of content that is provided by the community through mechanisms such as up- and down-voting, \eg ``I keep up to date with new releases on /r/hiphopheads.''
+The most frequently mentioned \new{subcategory within} the top-level \textit{Quality of Content} category is \textit{Personal Preferences}, which reflects how well (or poorly) the content aligns with personal preferences for specific types of content, such as memes (``the best part of /r/Terraria is the memes'') or different \new{subjects} (``[in /r/BalticStates,] the posts about Estonia are the best because it's such a fabulous country'').
+These \textit{Personal Preferences} are difficult to generalize because in most cases they are specific to the \new{subject} of the community as a whole.